 At the south end of the airport is an enclosed lagoon between the main road (Naha-Tomigusuku) and Senagajima.
 It is signposted (turn right from Route 331 as you are drive south from the airport).
 The lagoon is located at the south end of the runway.
 Senagajima is good for shorebirds and Black-faced Spoonbill, but is tide dependent.

-Also on the right side of Route 331, about 500 m further south from the lagoon.
-About 200 m from Tomigusuku police station (on left side of road) there are some traffic lights and almost opposite, on the corner of a small road, there is a convenience store.
+Also on the right side of Route 331, about 500 m further south from the Senagajima Lagoon, is Sankaku Pond.
+About 200 m from Tomigusuku police station (on the left side of road) there are some traffic lights and almost opposite, on the corner of a small road, there is a convenience store.
 Turn right here, and about 100 m from the store there is a small parking area on the right side.
-Sankaku-ike is opposite.
-This is also a good place for Black-faced Spoonbill, ducks and shorebirds.
+Sankaku pond is opposite.
+Surrounded by reed beds, low bushes and trees, it is an island of natural habitat in a sea of development.

 On the south side is the Manko Waterbird and Wetland Center Tel: 098-840-5121 Map: 26.194301, 127.681753 https://www.manko-mizudori.net/english/ The centre has information about the wildlife in the area.